jeangougou/jeangougou.github.io/_posts/2016-01-14-how-to-read-a-book-with-ddd.md

 {% endhighlight %}

-We already have a book rapresentation, defined at least by an identifier for the book so we can retrieve it any time, a current page and a number of pages.
+We already have a book representation, defined at least by an identifier for the book so we can retrieve it any time, a current page and a number of pages.
 In addition to that a method of validating if the next page we want to jump to really exists in the book.

 Now we can consider the most complex scenario, jumping to a generic page in the book and we see that the implementation can be quite straightforward given what we have already seen in the class snippet.